sergioramalli/lalaue-test/README.md

 # lalaue-test
 Mini Test Project

 Welcome to this lalaue test.
-I have set a test to understand your level of understanding of core front-end programming skills
+I have set a test your level of understanding of core front-end programming

 You will need to redesign the cards oringally found on this page https://www.lalaue.com/learn-capoeira Everything you need can be found within index.php